collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 For example, the code in the DjangoCon US website repo is for a website.
 We cannot run it on GitHub.
 We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser on a local server.

 There is where Git is very useful.
+Git is installed in our local development environment and used in the command line of your computer.

 Here is a screenshot of my local development environment.